-With warm weather and family events, the Fourth of July can be a fun time with great memories.
-But before your family celebrates, make sure everyone knows about fireworks safety.
+Holidays like the Fourth of July and other celebrations can be fun times with great memories.
+But make sure everyone knows about fireworks safety.

 - Kids should never play with fireworks.
 Things like firecrackers, rockets, and sparklers are just too dangerous.
 If you give kids sparklers, make sure they keep them outside and away from the face, clothing, and hair.
 Sparklers can reach 1,800°F (982°C) — hot enough to melt gold.